Alan Clarke: Life and career

-Clarke was born in Wallasey, Wirral, England.
+Clarke was born on 28 October 1935, in Wallasey.

 Most of Clarke's output was for television rather than cinema, including work for the famous play strands The Wednesday Play and Play for Today.
 His subject matter tended towards social realism, with deprived or oppressed communities as a frequent setting.

 As Dave Rolinson's book details, between 1962 and 1966 Clarke directed several plays at The Questors Theatre in Ealing, London.
-Between 1967 and 1969 he directed various ITV productions including plays by Alun Owen (Shelter, George's Room, Stella, Thief, Gareth), Edna O'Brien (Which of These Two Ladies Is He Married To? and Nothing's Ever Over) and Roy Minton (The Gentleman Caller, Goodnight Albert, Stand By Your Screen).
+Between 1967 and 1969, he directed various ITV productions including plays by Alun Owen (Shelter, George's Room, Stella, Thief, Gareth), Edna O'Brien (Which of These Two Ladies Is He Married To? and Nothing's Ever Over) and Roy Minton (The Gentleman Caller, Goodnight Albert, Stand By Your Screen).
 He also worked on the series The Informer, The Gold Robbers and A Man of Our Times (but not, as Sight and Sound once claimed, Big Breadwinner Hog).